theachoem/storypad.me/content/blogs/how-to-write-your-life-story.md

 - **Timeline-Based Writing**: Your story flows like a river, not a pile of notes.
 See how your memories and emotions connect over time, making it easy to build a cohesive narrative.
 - **Rich Editor**: Write with freedom using bold, italics, checklists, images, or text colors.
 It’s clean and distraction-free, so you can focus on your words.
 - **Track Your Emotions**: Choose from over 45 emotions to capture exactly how you felt-whether it was thrill, sorrow, or hope.
 This adds depth to your story, like when I tagged “bittersweet” on a memory of my last family trip.
 - **Look Back Anytime**: Revisit old entries and see how far you’ve come.
-Tag memories (like “childhood” or “travel”) for quick searches, perfect for piecing together your story.
+Tag memories (like “Childhood 🪴” or “Travel 🧳”) for quick searches, perfect for piecing together your story.
 - **Personalized Vibes**: Pick from 20+ color themes and 1,300+ Google Fonts to make your StoryPad feel like home-all free.
 - **Privacy First**: Your stories sync directly to your Google Drive, so only you can access them.
 No third-party servers, just your data, safe and sound.
 - **Easy Backups**: One-tap Google Drive sync keeps your story secure across devices.
 Plus, offline backups mean you’re never locked out.